mrle080693/TicTacToe/README.md

 It is tic tac toe game for two players with GUI (Swing) It is nice.
-Recomend you to play it at least once
+I recommend you to play it at least once.

 Technologies used:
-* Java Core
+* Java SE
-* OOP
-* Collections
-* Multithreading
-* Swing